Consumer Medicine Information

 What Afinitor is used for

-Afinitor is used in the treatment of renal cell carcinoma, a type of kidney cancer; pancreatic neuroendocrine tumours (pNET),
+Afinitor is used in the treatment of renal cell carcinoma, a type of kidney cancer; neuroendocrine tumours (NETs), a type

 Afinitor is also used in the treatment of hormone receptor-positive HER2 negative advanced breast cancer in postmenopausal

 women, in conjunction with exemestane after failure of letrozole or anastrozole.

 It is only used in patients whose tumour has tested negative to HER2.

 Afinitor stops the cancer from making new cells and cuts off the blood supply.
 This slows the growth and spread of the cancer.